 - Related Reading

-How Does A Fixed Index Annuity Work?
+How Does a Fixed Index Annuity Work?

+Below is an example of a fixed index annuity rate of return.
 Other names for an FIA are:

 - Equity Index Annuity

-- Index or Indexed Annuity
+- Indexed Annuity

 Who Are Fixed Indexed Annuities Designed For?